Sexuality self care

 Much sexual contact is safe, with certain precautions.

-Also, to reduce the risk of infection, avoid kissing anyone who has open mouth sores, cold sores, or symptoms of an infection such as a cold or the flu.
+To reduce the risk of infection, avoid kissing anyone who has open mouth sores, cold sores, a cold, the flu, or symptoms of a respiratory infection.

 Sexual intercourse is restricted at times when: